 Every year, The Fostering Network in Northern Ireland hosts the Foster Care Awards.
-This superb event brings together foster carers, kinship carers and social workers a to celebrate their efforts and achievements.
+This superb event brings together foster carers, kinship carers and social workers to celebrate their efforts and achievements.

 Northern Ireland Foster Care Awards 2019